CCFH Training Faculty and Staff

 Our training faculty and staff are nationally recognized and experienced in a wide range of trauma-focused topics.

-George (Tripp) Ake, PhD, is a Licensed Psychologist and serves as an Assistant Professor in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center and an Adjunct Assistant Professor in the Department of Psychiatry in the UNC-Chapel Hill School of Medicine.
-Dr. Ake provides trauma treatment services and supervises many of the psychology postdoctoral fellows, interns, and practicum students from Duke and UNC-Chapel Hill who provide services in the mental health clinic.
-He has extensive experience in providing trauma-focused mental health treatment to children and adults.
-Dr. Ake’s clinical and research interests are in the area of trauma, interpersonal violence, and trauma-informed child welfare practice.
+George (Tripp) Ake, PhD, is a Licensed Psychologist with over 20 years of experience in the field of child trauma treatment.
+He is an Associate Professor in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center and an Adjunct Assistant Professor in the Department of Psychiatry in the UNC-Chapel Hill School of Medicine.
+Dr. Ake is also the program director for the UCLA-Duke National Center for Child Traumatic Stress—the coordinating center for the SAMSHA-funded National Child Traumatic Stress Network and the associate director for training at the Center for Child and Family Health.
+Dr. Ake provides trauma treatment services at CCFH and supervises many of the psychology postdoctoral fellows, interns, and practicum students from Duke and UNC who provide services in the mental health clinic.
+He has extensive experience in providing trauma focused mental health treatment to children and adults and is becoming more well known for his work in using implementation science to guide selection, onboarding, and sustaining evidence-based treatments typically used to target symptoms secondary to trauma exposure in children.
+Dr. Ake’s research and training interests currently focus on implementation science, interpersonal violence, and trauma-informed child welfare practice.

 Lisa Amaya-Jackson, MD, MPH, is a child and adolescent psychiatrist with more than 25 years of experience in the field of child trauma treatment.
 She is a tenured professor in Psychiatry and Behavioral Sciences at Duke University Medical Center, an associate director of the National Center for Child Traumatic Stress, and the director of Duke Psychiatry’s Evidence-based Practice Implementation Center.
 Dr. Amaya-Jackson is a co-founder of CCFH and co-directs the NC Child Treatment Program.
 She is known for her research in assessment and cognitive-behavioral treatment, and for her experience in effectively implementing child trauma-informed, evidence-based treatments (EBTs) in community practice.
 Dr. Amaya-Jackson's research and training interests currently focus on implementation science and decision-making guidance in the use of EBTs to create a trauma-informed mental health workforce.
 She has published in numerous peer-reviewed journals and co-edited Enhancing Early Attachments: Theory, Research, Intervention, and Policy.